-DLT and Hazelcast have partnered together to deliver high performance software systems that address the large-scale data processing requirements at your agency.
+DLT and Hazelcast have partnered to deliver high-performance software systems that address your enterprise's large-scale data processing requirements.
 We help with a wide variety of use cases that operate on large volumes of time-sensitive data, including:

 Our flexible data platform simplifies the deployment of modern architectural patterns such as: